 "Alan Durant was one of our most successful visiting authors ever, and greatly inspired and connected with the pupils.
 I have no doubt he left our pupils wanting to read more, which is crucial to their language development."
 Michael Higgins, Headteacher, Cairo British International School

-I visit primary and secondary schools throughout the UK and abroad (including schools in Jakarta, Cairo, Doha, Dubai, Stuttgart, Budapest and Eire).
+I visit primary and secondary schools throughout the UK and abroad (including schools in Jakarta, Cairo, Doha, Dubai, Stuttgart, Lagos, Cape Town, Brunei, the Philippines, Budapest and Eire).
 I am unusual in that I write across the age-ranges and on all kinds of subjects from fairies to football, so I can work with children at any stage in their school life, from nursery to GCSE.
 My sessions are usually writing workshops (on poetry or prose) or a mixture of a talk about writing with readings from my work, followed by questions and answers.
 I also run writing workshops for adults through The Guardian and Penguin Random House (and I run my own writing for children courses in Brighton and northern France each year - see my website for details) and writing insets for teachers.
-I am also an acredited practtioner of the Able Writers programme (run by Authors Abroad).
+I am also an acredited practitioner of the Able Writers programme (run by Authors Abroad).
 I have public liability insurance and an up-to-date Enhanced Disclosure, and am a member of NAWE (National Association of Writers in Education).

 My main focus is on writing from real life experiences and interests – whatever the genre explored - and I believe passionately in the importance of writing as self-expression.
 In recent years I’ve created jungle stories with reception children, garden poems with Years 1 and 2, modern fairy-tales with a mixed age group, tales in different genres, and lots more.
 I’ve developed a Jibber Jabber Storyteller writing exercise, based on the popular “chatterbox” or “fortune teller” origami device, that has a range of applications and has proved very successful.
 I’m very flexible about the projects I undertake.
 I’m not a teacher.
 I try to help and enthuse children in their writing through sharing with them some of the strategies and techniques that I use in my own writing.